THE WOODSTOCK DOG CLUB, INC.

 While membership is to be unrestricted as to residence, the Club's primary purpose is to be representative of the breeders and exhibitors in its immediate area.

 Dues.
-Membership dues shall be set by the Board no later than July 15; any changes in amount shall be ratified by a vote of the Membership at the August Meeting.
-The proposed amount will be stated in the notice for the August Meeting and shall not exceed:
+Membership dues shall be set by the Board and presented and ratified by a a vote of the membership at the May meeting.
+The proposed amount will be stated in the notice for the October Annual Meeting.
+Current dues are:

 (1) $25 for Regular membership